MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pci_express_sec_uncorrectable_error_mask.md

 A single bit that indicates that the reporting of PERR# assertions is masked.

-#### - UncorrectableSplitCompletion

-A single bit that indicates that the reporting of uncorrectable split completion message data errors is masked.

 #### - SERRAsserted

 A single bit that indicates that the reporting of SERR# assertions is masked.

-#### - MasterAbortOnSplitCompletion

-A single bit that indicates that the reporting of master aborts on split completion is masked.

-#### - ReceivedMasterAbort
+#### - InternalBridgeError

-A single bit that indicates that the reporting of master aborts is masked.
+A single bit that indicates that the reporting of internal bridge errors is masked.

-#### - TargetAbortOnSplitCompletion
+#### - Reserved

-A single bit that indicates that the reporting of target aborts on split completion is masked.
+Reserved for system use.

 ## -remarks